borgwang/toys/CEM/README.md

 ## Cross-Entropy Method

 Cross-entropy method is a derivative-free policy optimize approach.
-It simply sample some policies, pick some good ones(elite policies) and update current policy, ignoring all other information other than **rewards** collected during episode.
+It simply sample some policies in policy space, pick some good ones(elite policies) and move current policy towards elite policies, ignoring all other information other than **rewards** collected during episodes.

 ## Requirements
 * python 2.7